Karuzzzo/Shamir-scheme/Readme.md

 # Shamir scheme
-this is an algorithm for implementing key separation using the Shamir scheme.
+This is an algorithm for implementing key separation using the Shamir scheme.

 ### Installation and launch
 To launch program, you need to download folder, cd to it, and run with one of possible parameters: